Alaska Department of Fish and Game

 Sport Fishing Guides & Charter Requirements

-- In order to legally operate, a Sport Fishing Guide Business must have the following prior to
+- In order to operate legally, a sport fishing guide business must have the following prior to providing guided trips:

-- A current State of Alaska Occupational Business License issued by the Dept. of Commerce and Economic Development, Division of Occupational Licensing.
-Liability Insurance or marine protection policy providing coverage of at least $100,000 for each incident, and $300,000 for incidents in a year covering all periods of time when the owner or owner's employees are providing sport fishing services to clients.
+- A current State of Alaska Occupational Business License issued by the Department of Commerce and Economic Development, Division of Occupational Licensing.

-- A current year logbook available from any ADF&G area office.
+- A current year logbook or logbooks, available from any ADF&G area office.

-- Provide all employed guides with a copy of the business license to have on their person while guiding.
+- Provide all employed guides with a copy of the business registration to have on their persons while guiding.

 - Ensure that guides employed by that business accurately and completely maintain trip information within the logbooks in the timely manner specified in the logbook instructions.